-OUR MISSION American Jewish World Service (AJWS) is the leading Jewish organization working to pursue justice and fight poverty in the developing world.
-By supporting hundreds of social change organizations in 19 countries, we respond to the most pressing issues of our time-from disasters, genocide and hunger to the persecution of women and minorities worldwide.
+American Jewish World Service (AJWS) is the leading Jewish organization working to fight poverty and pursue justice in Africa, Asia, Latin America and the Caribbean.
+By supporting hundreds of social change organizations in 17 countries and advocating for U.S. and international policies for human rights, we respond to the most pressing issues of our time-from disasters, genocide and hunger, to the persecution of women and minorities worldwide.
 With Jewish values and a global reach, AJWS is making a difference in millions of lives and bringing a more just and equitable world closer for all.

 PROMOTING HUMAN RIGHTS IN SENEGAL AJWS has worked in Senegal since 1993.
-Today, we fund 20 social change organizations-largely concentrated in the southwestern Casamance region, where communities are struggling to repair the deep wounds caused by over 35 years of violent conflict.
+Today, we fund 12 social change organizations-largely concentrated in the southwestern Casamance region, where communities are struggling to repair the deep wounds caused by over 40 years of violent conflict.
 As these grassroots organizations work toward achieving a just and equitable peace, AJWS is by their side, providing financial support, technical assistance, solidarity and an unwavering commitment to human rights.